viboverse/data-structures-algorithms/LastnameFirstname-points.md

 |:---------------|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:-------:|:-----:|
 | **Done**       |  -  |  -  |  -  |  -  |  -  |  -  |  -  |  -  |  -  |  -  |    -    | 0/8p  |

+Note!
 The teacher gives the final score, but you have to mark your own points clearly yourself.

 ## Weekly Exercises (max.
 6p)

-Weekly exercises (see week number like w36 == week 36, etc.).
-One point if at all weekly exercises are completed.
+**Weekly exercises** (see week number like w36 == week 36, etc.).
+* Mark one point (**1p**) if you complete all weekly exercises.
-If even one is done, you can mark 0.5p.
+* If one of the weekly exercises has been completed, you can mark **0.5p**.

 | **Exercises** | 01 (w36) | 02 (w37) | 03 (w38) | 04 (w39) | 05 (w40) | 06 (w41) | total |
 |:--------------|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:-----:|
 | **Done**      |    -     |    -     |    -     |    -     |    -     |    -     | 0/6p  |

-You show activity by doing Weekly exercises.
-It is enough that you think the assignment has been completed almost correctly.
+It is enough that you think the weekly exercises has been completed almost correctly.
-The return of assignments will be checked at random during the return phase.
+The return of weekly exercises will be checked at random during the return phase.

 ## Final Self-assessment (max.
 2p)